Kayli/logspub/math.md

 - lyapunov exponent (lyapunov characteristic exponent) of dynamical system
   - quantity that characterizes the rate of separation of infinitesimally close trajectories
-  - highest l.e. represents chaoticity of a system
+  - highest lyapunov exponent represents chaoticity of a system

 ## self-referential systems